codaworks/react-glow/README.md

 - It might be challenging to get it to correctly work with forms, especially if you have required fields.
 The cloned fields will also be marked as required and failing the validation.
 - Use a single `<GlowCapture>` for a group of related glows.
 This allows you to get an overflowing glow effect when the mouse is between 2 glows.
 - Apply some padding between the capture and the children, to show the glow even when you leave the `<Glow>` instead of abruptly cutting off the effect.
-- Avoid layout changes that resizes the `<Glow>`.
-It might become out of sync with its tracked position inside the `<GlowCapture>`.
-We use a `ResizeObserver` on the `<GlowCapture>`, so it will only stay synced if the capture itself is also resized (if you have a better solution, please submit a PR).

 ## Attribution